NoelMatero/DemoSmartWatch/README.md

-# My smartwatch PCB project
+# DIY Smartwatch PCB
-I made this PCB to learn about electronics and PCB designing.
-It is the first PCB I have made so it is not perfect.
+This is a **custom smartwatch PCB** I designed for fun and educational purposes.
+The goal of the project was to learn more about PCB design, power management, and integrating different modules into a compact wearable form factor.